 To view music and service details for upcoming services, please view our Calendar and select a specific service.

 Come early and get a seat!
 The darkened church, decorated with poinsettias and garlands, is illuminated with the glow of candles.
-The service follows the form first sung in King’s College Chapel (Cambridge, England) in 1918, and through the reading of nine lessons, tells the story of the first days of man’s life on earth through to the glorious Redemption brought us by the birth of Christ.
+The service follows the form first sung in King’s College Chapel (Cambridge, England) in 1918, and through the reading of nine lessons, tells the story of the first days of our life on earth through to the glorious Redemption brought us by the birth of Christ.
 The readings are interspersed with appropriate choir carols and familiar Christmas hymns.
-Afterwards, everyone adjourns to the Parish Hall for a Wassail reception.
+Afterwards their is a great reception in the Parish Hall.

 One Sunday each month, all the children gather at the front of the church for a special time with the Priest.
 The adults often enjoy this time as much as the children, and sometimes end up seeing matters of faith in a refreshing new light.